What is Contested Divorce?

-Much of the same basic information provided for uncontested divorce applies to divorce cases that are “contested”.
+Much of the same basic information regarding uncontested divorce applies to contested divorce.
 That is, a divorce petition is filed by one spouse and served upon the other spouse by a constable or the Sheriff’s office.
 Along with that petition is a document called a Summons.
 The Summons gives directions to the person being served about what they need to do if they do not agree with what is in the petition served upon him or her.
 If that person does not agree they must file a written “Answer” to the petition with the court clerk and send a copy to the attorney for the person filing the petition.

 Moving Into Discovery